Francis Xavier

-Francis Xavier, (born Francisco de Jasso y Azpilicueta; Franciscus Xaverius; Xabierkoa; François Xavier; Francisco Javier; Francisco Xavier; 7 April 1506 – 3 December 1552) venerated as Saint Francis Xavier, was a Navarrese cleric and missionary.
+Francis Xavier (Note: Franciscus Xaverius; Frantzisko Xabierkoa; Navarrese Romance: Francés de Xabier; François Xavier; Francisco Javier; Francisco Xavier) (born Francisco de Jasso y Azpilicueta; formerly de Jasso y de Xabier; 7 April 1506 – 3 December 1552), venerated as Saint Francis Xavier, was a Navarrese cleric and missionary.
 He co-founded the Society of Jesus and, as a representative of the Portuguese Empire, led the first Christian mission to Japan.

-Born in the town of Xavier, Kingdom of Navarre (in today's Spain), he was a companion of Ignatius of Loyola and one of the first seven Jesuits who took vows of poverty and chastity at Montmartre, Paris in 1534.
+Born in the town of Xavier, Kingdom of Navarre, he was a companion of Ignatius of Loyola and one of the first seven Jesuits who took vows of poverty and chastity at Montmartre, Paris in 1534.
 He led extensive missionary work across Asia, primarily within the Portuguese Empire in the East, and played a significant role in the evangelization of early modern India, particularly through his activities in Portuguese India.
 In 1546, Francis Xavier wrote to King John III of Portugal proposing measures to strengthen the Christian faith in Goa.
 Some historians interpret this letter as a request for the establishment of the Goan Inquisition, while others contend that he instead called for the appointment of a special minister dedicated solely to promoting Christianity in Goa.

 As a representative of the King of Portugal, he was the first major Christian missionary to venture into Borneo, the Maluku Islands, Japan, and other areas.
 In those areas, struggling to learn the local languages and in the face of opposition, he had less success than he had enjoyed in India.
 Xavier also extended his mission to Ming China, where he died on Shangchuan Island.

 He was beatified by Pope Paul V on 25 October 1619 and canonized by Pope Gregory XV on 12 March 1622.
 In 1624, he was made co-patron of Navarre.
 Known as the "Apostle of the Indies", "Apostle of the Far East", "Apostle of China" and "Apostle of Japan", he is considered to be one of the greatest missionaries since Paul the Apostle.
 In 1927, Pope Pius XI published the decree Apostolicorum in Missionibus naming Francis Xavier, along with Thérèse of Lisieux, co-patron of all foreign missions.
 He is now co-patron saint of Navarre, along with Saint Fermin.
 The "Day of Navarre" marks the anniversary of Francis Xavier's death, on 3 December.